cdsittampalam/documentation/docs/Partner API.md

 ### Return all trusted parties for a company Request

 This endpoint shows details of the trusted parties that exist in a company.
-You should also use the endpoint to find out the 'trusted_entity_id' of a trusted party user that you want to include as a member of a custody group for creating a fund.
+You should also use the endpoint to find out the `trusted_entity_id` of a trusted party user that you want to include as a member of a custody group for creating a fund.

 In this example. you obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.

-You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request:
+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME Corp and the following request:

 #### Request